frouriojs/frourio-express/README.md

 }))
 ```

+<a id="HttpClient"></a>

+## HTTP client

+Use [aspida](https://github.com/aspida/aspida) for the frontend HTTP client.
+(Frourio-express and aspida are maintained by the same developer)

+Next.js also uses [@aspida/swr](https://github.com/aspida/aspida/tree/master/packages/aspida-swr).

 ## Hooks

-Frourio-express can use all of Express.js' middleware as hooks.
+Frourio-express can use all of Express' middleware as hooks.
 There are four types of hooks, onRequest / preParsing / preValidation / preHandler.

 ### Lifecycle